| |

 After graduating, I spent a few months as Designer in Residence at Amagansett Applied Arts, a college on Long Island, NY, to explore new design ideas and come up with a ‘battle plan’ for the future.

-"The biggest mistake people make in life is not making a living at doing what they most enjoy."
+is not making a living at doing what they most enjoy."

 Malcolm S. Forbes (1919-1990)

-I’m growing the site very slowly – I want to provide you with quality information, and a lot of research goes into every page.
-But I have plans for loads of articles, e-courses, ideas books and craft patterns you’ll find here in the future.
-So …
+I'm growing the site very slowly - I want to provide you with quality information, and a lot of research goes into every page.
+But I have plans for loads more articles, e-courses, ideas books and craft patterns you'll find here in the future.
+So ...

 … check in from time to time to see what’s on offer!

-with any comments about this site.
-Let me know if there’s anything you would like to see more of, anything you think could be added or done differently.
+Also, I'd really love to hear from you with any comments about this site.
+Let me know if there's anything you would like to see more of, anything you think could be added or done differently.

 Your contribution will be much appreciated!